Theresa Andrews: Early years

-Andrews was born in New London, Connecticut in 1962.
+Andrews was born in New London, Connecticut, on August 25, 1962.
 She grew up in Annapolis, Maryland, where she initially attended St. Mary's High School.
 She was one of twelve children of Frank and Maxine Andrews; her father was a graduate of the U.S. Naval Academy and a former U.S. Navy officer.
-Andrews first trained in the Navy Junior Program as an age-group swimmer, and then moved to the North Baltimore Aquatic Club (NBAC), attending Archbishop Keough High School in Baltimore, Maryland and staying with a succession of five sponsoring local families during her final two years of high school.
+Andrews first trained in the Navy Junior Program as an age-group swimmer, and then moved to the North Baltimore Aquatic Club (NBAC), attending Archbishop Keough High School in Baltimore, Maryland, and staying with a succession of five sponsoring local families during her final two years of high school.
 She later described her training regime as "six hours a day, six days a week ... training in a pool."
 Andrews was among the first generation of elite swimmers to train under coach Murray Stephens at NBAC, a club that has produced a succession of Olympic swimmers after her, including Michael Phelps and Katie Hoff.
 She was the first Olympic medalist produced by the club.